ByteWelder/TactilityDocs/docs/versions/main/build-scripts.md

 # Build Scripts

 Here's an overview of the most important scripts in the `Buildscripts/` folder.
+Note that:

+- These are only officially supported for Linux with Bash.
-Note that all scripts must be executed from the root project folder.
+- All scripts must be executed from the root project folder.
-They also require to have `idf.py` on your path.
+- They require to have `idf.py` on your path.

 ### build.sh